-The vast majority of the expected benefits of the proposed rule amendments accrue from decreasing the likelihood of a release due to tank leakage or failure.
-In the event a release occurs at a UST facility, the leak must be reported to the regional Ecology office within 24 hours of receiving the Site-Check sampling results, All products must be removed from the UST system identified as leaking in order to prevent further releases and an environmental contractor must be hired to begin any cleanup required under the Model Toxics Control Act WAC 173-340.
+The vast majority of the expected benefits of the rule amendments accrue from decreasing the likelihood of a release due to tank leakage or failure.
+In the event a release occurs in an UST system, the leak must be reported to the regional Ecology office within 24 hours of receiving sampling results.
+All products must be removed from the UST system identified as leaking in order to prevent further releases and an environmental contractor must be hired to begin any cleanup required under the Model Toxics Control Act, Chapter 173-340 WAC.
 The cost of these activities could range from \$10,000 to as much as \$1,000,000 per site.
-Additionally, a release from a regulated underground storage tank would result in hazardous substances entering the environment and posing a threat to human health and the environment, including surface and drinking water.
+Additionally, a release from a regulated UST will result in hazardous substances entering the environment and posing a threat to human health and the environment, including surface and drinking water.

-While Ecology does not have specific estimates on how much each proposed amendment will impact the chances of a release, the impacts accumulate over time.
-For example, a decrease of 0.05% per year would result in an aggregate decrease of 1.0% over the 20-year period of study.
-Each one percent decrease in the chance of a release over the course of the 20 year timeframe of this analysis would be 90 fewer releases based on the current total of 9,000 currently regulated USTs.
+While Ecology does not have specific estimates on how much each amendment will impact the chances of a release, the impacts accumulate over time.
+For example, a decrease chance of a release of 0.05 percent per year will result in an aggregate decrease of 1.0 percent over the 20-year period of study.
+Each one percent decrease in the chance of a release over the course of the 20-year timeframe of this analysis would be 90 fewer releases based on the current total of 9,000 currently regulated USTs.
 This means the estimated benefits for each one percent decrease ranges from \$900k to \$90 million.
 This is in addition to the benefits to human health and the environment resulting from less releases.